mazx4960/Website-Blog/README.md

 * User Authentication (Basic Implementation)
 * SQL database to store all the user data
 * Flask to handle all the routing request
+* Server side data implemented using RESTful API

 # Future enhancements

-* Add API token authentication
+## Priority updates
+* Admin login dashboard to see all the users and activities
+* Allows you to view user profile and adding friends
+* Setting a blog post to be seen by: myself, friends or everyone
 * Deleting and editing Posts and Comments - only the ones written by you
 * Private messaging function

-* Allows you to view user profile
+## Minor updates
+* Add API token authentication
 * More robust User authentication system

+## Completed updates
 * Implementation of emails
     * notify you when you have registered for an account (done)
     * reset your password if you have forgotten it